Taste the bounty of nature! Nozawaonsenmura, Nagano Prefecture

 The < Nozawa Onsen Distillery>opened on Thursday, December 15, 2022.
 The former canning factory was renovated.
 While the interior is bare concrete and rebar, the design also has the warmth of wood, with many barrels arranged as if it were a distillery.
 Also, one piece of equipment from the days when it was a canning factory still remains, giving visitors a glimpse of what the distillery was like back in the day.

 Gin, one of the spirits, is made at this distillery.
 It is famous for cocktails such as martinis, gin and tonics, and Singapore slings.
-The gin is made from juniper berries, which are the fruit of a coniferous tree called the Western juniper, and is characterized by the addition of the blessings of nature in Nozawaonsen Village.
+The gin is made from juniper berries, which are the fruit of a coniferous tree called the Western juniper, and is characterized by the addition of the bounty of nature in Nozawaonsen Village.
 The spring water and botanicals, such as locally grown cedar and black lichen, are used in the production of Nozawa Onsen.
-The distiller selects the ingredients he uses by actually smelling each one, and even a single plant has a different aroma depending on its leaves, flowers, trunk, branches, and roots.
+The distiller actually smells and selects the ingredients he uses, and even a single plant has a different aroma depending on its leaves, flowers, trunk, branches, and roots.
 Even a single plant has a different aroma depending on its leaves, flowers, trunk, branches, and roots.

-Although we were not able to sample the gin, we were able to enjoy the aromas of three different types of gin that were being bottled at the time of our visit: CLASSIC DRY GIN, NOZAWA GIN, and IWAI GIN.
+Although we were not able to sample the gin, we were able to enjoy the aromas of three different types of gin that were being bottled when we visited: CLASSIC DRY GIN, NOZAWA GIN, and IWAI GIN.
 NOZAWA GIN is made from local trees such as Japanese cedar and Kuromoji, which gives it a somewhat calming aroma that is reminiscent of being in a forest, while at the same time being very much like an alcoholic beverage.
 The last one, IWAI GIN, is made with the image of the green season from spring to summer, so it has a fresh aroma.
 Personally, I liked the aroma of NOZAWA GIN.
 I wanted to drink it...!

 Inside the building with many barrels.